yesacarlosm/eth-todo-list/README.md

 # eth-todo-list
-A small POC using Solidity, Truffle and Ganache.
+A small POC powered by Ethereum using Solidity and Truffle.